Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. The Tree of Life… Autopilot

-First off, I noticed that a lot of people are always blaming Autopilot when their Autopilot Enrollment fails.
+First, I noticed that many people always blame Autopilot when their Autopilot Enrollment fails.
 You could ask yourself, why do we blame Autopilot?
 In my opinion, it’s bad to always blame Autopilot.

 I guess I owe you some explanation on why it’s bad to blame Autopilot (in my opinion) when you experience issues when enrolling your devices with Autopilot.